avneesh0612/solana-nft-qr/README.md

 };
 ```

-Here as you can see we need to add three things- a URL, a label and a message.
-In the url, I have added an env variable so you can add your domain easily and change it based on different environments.
-And as you can see it is an api route so we will create the mint api in just a while!
+Here as you can see we need to add three things - a URL, a label and a message.
+In the URL, I have added an env variable called "NEXT_PUBLIC_URL" so you can add your domain and change it easily based on different environments.
+And as you can see it is an API route, so we will create the mint API in just a while!
 In the label, I have added a simple text and the message is an image of candy in my case, feel free to change it.

 Create a ref for storing the Solana QR code using the `useRef` hook: